The Dovecote

 By Andrew Hamilton

-In 2019 a group of volunteers, members of the Wollaton Historical & Conservation Society and Friends of Wollaton Park, now known as the Wollaton Walled Garden Group, discovered beneath a large group of brambles and trees a large rectangular brick-built structure.
+The restoration of the Wollaton Walled Garden, situated within Wollaton Park, is known as the Wollaton Walled Garden Project (WWGP); this is a community-led collaboration between the Wollaton Historical & Conservation Society (WHaCS) and the Friends of Wollaton Park (FoWP).
+In 2019, a large brick-built structure was discovered lying beneath brambles and trees.
 This turned out to be the base of a greenhouse, specially designed for the growing of pineapples and cucumbers, and one of the last surviving buildings of a bygone age.
-This book is about this building, its fascinating history, and its amazing restoration.
+Learn more about this building, its fascinating history, and its amazing restoration.

 Paperback, A4 size, 14 pages